 6. Heading colours

-WordPress 5.3 let you choose a colour of your choice for the sub-headings inside your articles.
-Now each of your article and blog will look more attractive and eye-catching to the user.
+WordPress 5.3 lets you choose a color of your choice for the sub-headings inside your articles.
+Now each of your articles and blogs will look more attractive and eye-catching to the user.

 7. Reorder Gallery Images

-In the new WordPress 5.3 version features new and improved gallery which allows you to reorder images inside the gallery.
+The new WordPress 5.3 version features a new and improved gallery which allows you to reorder images inside the gallery.